-Mayor among dead as gunmen launch attack in Mexico town
+Mayor among dead as gunmen launch attack in Mexico city

 Following the attack, the Ministry of National Defence said it was deploying army units to the area to find the gunmen.

-Evelyn Salgado Pineda, governor of the state of Guerrero - where the city of San Miguel Totolapan lies - tweeted to say she deeply regrets the deaths.
+Guerrero Governor Evelyn Salgado Pineda tweeted to say she deeply regretted the deaths.

 Shortly before the attack, alleged members of Los Tequileros released a video on social networks announcing its return to the region.